sc0v0ne/LearnAI/ml/mlflow.md

     from sklearn import datasets
 ```

-### Breaking Runs Down into Experiments
+### Group Runs into Experiments

-To keep many runs organized and easily scannable, we can group them into _experiments_.
+We can group runs into **experiments** to keep many runs organized and easily scannable,

-By default, all runs are grouped into an experiment named “Default” which can be chaned using `mlflow.create_experiment()`.
+By default, all runs are grouped into an experiment named “Default” which can be changed using `mlflow.create_experiment()`.

 - If we set an experiment that does not exist, MLflow will create the experiment for us.

-- Keep in mind that deleted experiments are stored in mlruns/.trash, so you can recover them if necessary.
+- Keep in mind that deleted experiments are stored in mlruns/.trash, so we can recover them if necessary.

 - Runs performed under an experiment are stored in the directory of that experiment under mlruns.
 Although we assign names to experiments when creating them, the experiment directory names reflect their IDs.